 For once they gave us the car that was on the page when I booked it – a Peugeot 5008 – rather than the “or something similar” option.
 We wanted to make sure we had a big car because we had a lot of miles to cover and particularly had a lot of miles to cover between hotels, when we’d have all four people plus two weeks worth of luggage onboard.
 We didn’t want to feel cramped.

 The car was away across the car park somewhere, and so we got our first experience of the summertime heat and the strength of the sun.
 It was a bit warm.

 The vehicle itself surprised me a little bit by having a manual gearbox, but otherwise it was spacious and had good air conditioning, which would prove to be a boon over the next couple of weeks.
 It also had built-in satnav that was already set up to speak to us in English, so we programmed in the address of our first hotel and started driving.
 While we were driving we initiated the ritual of naming the satnav.
-Last year’s was definitely called Felicity.
+Last year’s was definitely called Cynthia.
 This years was, we decided, called Violet.